-Walnut Oil: A Healthy Sub for Flax Oilhealthy fats
+Walnut Oil: A Healthy Sub for Flax OilUpdated: February 06, 2017healthy fats

-Almost twenty years ago when I first got into eating organic produce and clean meats, I discovered the wonders of walnut oil.
-I was introduced to this high omega 3 oil by an Ayurvedic MD who was coaching me on some very necessary diet and lifestyle changes as I was living a completely stressed out corporate life at the time that had begun to make me incredibly miserable.
+Over twenty years ago when I first began eating organic produce and clean meats, I discovered the wonders of walnut oil.
+I was introduced to this high omega-3 oil by an Ayurvedic MD.
+She was coaching me on some very necessary diet and lifestyle changes.
+The reason?
+I was living a completely stressed out corporate life at the time that was taking all the joy out of my life.

-Prior to Dr. Wright’s recommendation to add walnut oil to my diet, I had never before heard of the wonders of omega 3 fatty acids.
-I certainly had never heard of cod liver oil as my introduction to the work of Dr. Weston A. Price was still quite a few years away.
+Prior to Dr. Wright’s recommendation to add walnut oil to my diet, I had never before heard of the wonders of omega-3 fatty acids.
+I certainly had never heard of cod liver oil.
+My introduction to the work of Dr. Weston A. Price was still quite a few years away.

-I was delighted by the slightly nutty clean flavor of walnut oil and enthusiastically started using it on a daily basis.
-Unfortunately, the usual way I would take my walnut oil was drizzled on a bowl of organic amaranth breakfast flakes, not exactly the best way to start the day!
+I was delighted by the slightly nutty clean flavor of walnut oil.
+So, I enthusiastically started using it on a daily basis for breakfast.
+Unfortunately, the usual way I would take my walnut oil was drizzled on a bowl of organic amaranth breakfast flakes, not exactly the best way to start the day.
+This is because boxed breakfast cereals are toxic!
 However, I was moving in the right direction and any progress at all in my diet at that time proved to be extremely helpful to my health.

 Walnut Oil a Better Choice Than Flax Oil?

 Some other people also commented on that post about how flax oil caused them hormonal difficulties.
+Cystic or sore breasts was a common theme.
 Clearly there are potential dangers to consuming flax in this modern age with all the estrogen mimicking chemicals literally everywhere.

-For this reason, walnut oil seems to be a better choice than flax oil for adding plant based omega 3 fats to the diet.
-Plant based omega 3 oils are never a good substitute for animal forms of omega 3 fats, but can be a healthy addition to salad dressings in very small amounts.
+For this reason, walnut oil seems to be a better choice than flax oil for adding plant based omega-3 fats to the diet.
+Plant based omega-3 oils are never a good substitute for animal forms of omega-3 fats like in cod liver oil.
+It can, however, be a healthy addition to salad dressings in very small amounts.

 How to Use Walnut Oil

-Like any omega 3 oil, walnut oil is extremely delicate and can go rancid very easily.
+Like hemp seed oil, rice bran oil, pumpkin seed oil, argan oil, grapeseed oil or any culinary oil high in polyunsaturated omega-6 and/or omega-3 fats, walnut oil is extremely delicate and can go rancid very easily.
 After purchasing, it must be kept in the refrigerator and can never, ever be heated or used as a cooking oil.